Notional Property

-The FundApps Property 'Notional' captures the value of the derivative in terms of the face value of the underlying debt instrument.
+The Notional property captures the value of the derivative in terms of the face value of the underlying debt instrument.

-The reference value of the derivative/bond-fund instrument (in instrument currency) in terms of the underlying debt instruments.
+The official definition is the reference value of the derivative/bond-fund instrument (in instrument currency) in terms of the underlying debt instruments.
 Applies to derivatives on bonds, derivatives on bond indices or holdings of sovereign bond funds.
-This may be the face value or a multiple of the face value of underlying debt.
-For bond funds or bond indices, this will be the sum of the individual bond constituent holding values (not market values), in a common currency.
+This may be the face value or a multiple of the face value of the underlying debt.
+For bond funds or bond indices, this will be the sum of the individual bond constituent holding values (not market values) in a common currency.

-To put it another way, Notional captures the total face value of the Derivative in instrument currency.
+To put it another way, the Notional property captures the total face value of the derivative in the instrument’s currency.

-The Notional of the derivative is either the face value, if the derivative represents one of the underlying, or a multiple of the face value, if the derivative represents a number of the underlying instruments.
+If the derivative represents one of the underlying, the Notional of the derivative is the face value.
+However, if the derivative represents a number of the underlying instruments, then a multiple of the face value is used.

 ContractSize refers to the actual NUMBER of underlying instruments represented by a derivative, whereas Notional refers to the FACE VALUE represented by the derivative in instrument currency.